Being a Good Dad Starts With Being a Good Husband

 When you’re climbing, the knot matters more than almost anything else.

-It doesn’t look impressive.
 It isn’t complicated.
 Most climbers learn it early and tie it the same way every time.
-But that small, simple knot is what holds hundreds, sometimes thousands, of pounds of force.
-It’s the quiet connection between risk and safety, between falling and being held.
+Yet that small, simple knot holds hundreds, sometimes thousands, of pounds of force.
+It’s the connection between risk and safety, between falling and being held.

 Everything depends on it.